diana7376/DSL_Labs/reports/lab3.md

 Tokens are identified based on predefined rules of a language, and the output of the lexer is known as *lexemes*.
 Lexemes represent sequences of characters that match a particular pattern.
 These lexemes are then assigned meaningful categories as *tokens*.
 Tokens categorize lexemes rather than storing their exact value.

+I choose _SQL_ for this lexer implementation because it is one of the most widely used languages for managing and querying databases.
+SQL queries have a structured and well-defined syntax, making them ideal for tokenization.
+A lexer for SQL queries is essential for building SQL parsers, query optimizers, and database engines, as it allows structured decomposition of input queries into meaningful components.
+Additionally, SQL queries contain a variety of elements, such as `keywords`, `identifiers`, `operators`, `numbers`, and `strings`, which provide a rich environment for demonstrating lexical analysis.

 ---

 ## Objectives